 IANA has delegated this responsibility to five Regional Internet Registries (RIRs): ARIN, RIPE, LACNIC, AFRINIC, APNIC, which in turn allocate address space to the various corporations in their regions.

-There are two strategies the RIRs use to allocate IP address space: the legacy strategy called Classful addressing, and the current strategy of Classless addressing (known as Classless Inter-Domain Routing, or CIDR).
+There are two strategies the RIRs use to allocate IP address space: the legacy strategy called Classful addressing, and the current strategy of Classless addressing (commonly referred to as Classless Inter-Domain Routing, or CIDR).

 Classful addressing is how the early Internet was formed.
 IP assignments were given on the Octet boundaries: